 The sale brought their total winter profits to $482,400, missing their $500,000 target by $17,600.
 This transaction came after their record-breaking Chevrolet C10 sale, which netted $63,000 from a $2,500 investment.
 Tex Mex Motors Season 2 star, Robert "Rabbit" Pitts led the negotiations at the cultural exhibition, which combined local art displays with the supercar sale.

 The modified Diablo featured Arancio Borealis paint and Mexican-style Huichol art elements, following extensive mechanical repairs including corrosion fixes and oil leak solutions.
-This event marked Rabbit's final televised sale before his death in August 2024, concluding with his practical approach captured in the statement, "Sometimes oatmeal's better than no meal."
+This event marked Rabbit's final televised sale before his death in August 2024, concluding with his practical approach: "Sometimes oatmeal's better than no meal."

 Tex Mex Motors team sells prized Diablo below asking price in final deal

 The Art and Culture exhibit in Tex Mex Motors Season 2 Finale transformed into a strategic sales venue, combining high-end automotive sales with El Paso's artistic community.
-The Borderland Customs team received two distinct offers for the Diablo during the event.
-The first potential buyer proposed $175,000, falling $75,000 short of the asking price, leading to a quick rejection.
+The Borderland Customs team received two offers for the Diablo during the event.
+The first potential buyer proposed $175,000, which was $75,000 short of the asking price, leading to a quick rejection.

-When Judge stepped forward with his $200,000 offer, it sparked a focused negotiation.
-The discussion moved through several price points, with Judge maintaining his position that $215,000 represented his maximum offer.
-The sale impacted the crew's winter season goal, leaving them just shy of their targeted $500,000 profit margin.
+But Judge's $200,000 offer led to a focused negotiation.
+The discussion moved through several price points, with Judge maintaining that $215,000 was his maximum offer.
+The sale impacted the crew's winter goal, leaving it just shy of their targeted $500,000 profit margin.

 Technical issues and preparations

-The Diablo's preparation phase revealed multiple mechanical challenges.
-At the specialty shop, technicians identified serious corrosion issues during their initial inspection.
-Wes' detailed examination uncovered several stress cracks requiring immediate attention.
-The shop's assessment showed the diffuser had structural weaknesses that could affect the car's stability under high-speed conditions.
+The Diablo's preparation revealed multiple mechanical challenges.
+At the specialty shop, technicians identified corrosion issues.
+Wes' detailed examination also uncovered several stress cracks requiring immediate attention.
+Plus, the diffuser had structural weaknesses that could affect the car's stability at high speed.

-After returning to Borderland Customs, Jamie spotted a persistent oil leak.
-Her inspection traced the problem to the oil pan's drain plug area.
-The team worked through these mechanical issues methodically, ensuring all repairs met their quality standards before the exhibition.
+After returning to Borderland Customs, Jamie spotted a persistent oil leak, which was traced to the oil pan's drain plug area.
+The team worked through these mechanical issues, ensuring all repairs met their quality standards before the exhibition.

 The restoration process involved specific technical modifications to maintain the vehicle's performance capabilities.
 The team focused on structural integrity while preserving the Diablo's core engineering features.